 Having a clear and concise objective is the key to everything business-related, especially paid advertising.
 Are you looking for lead generation, sales, brand awareness, traffic, social engagement, or learning about your audience?
 There are other objectives that you may have in mind.
 Still, those six are the main reasons why businesses usually go into paid advertising in the first place.

-If you want to increase your brand awareness, you may have more success from Facebook.
+If you want to increase your brand awareness, you may have more success on Facebook.
 The main reason for that is because the majority of users on Facebook are there to browse.
 Therefore, there is a lot less buyer intent than Google.

 For those of you who are aiming towards leads and sales, Google may be a better option.
 Google has a higher user intent.
 The primary reason for that is because your Ads are keyword-based, not views.
 You can target specific keywords that match your intention.